AmanpreetKaur-123/Amanpreet-kaur/19th June.md

-# prepare project on div
+#DIV TAG:
-The <div> tag defines a division or a section in an HTML document.
-The <div> tag is used as a container for HTML elements - which is then styled with CSS or manipulated with JavaScript.
-The <div> tag is easily styled by using the class or id attribute.
+The <div> tag defines a division or a section in an HTML document.The <div> tag is used as a container for HTML elements - which is then styled with CSS or manipulated with JavaScript.The <div> tag is easily styled by using the class or id attribute.
+## prepare project on div
 Any sort of content can be put inside the <div> tag!
 - create a div class
 - divided into sub parts